Anuraggupta4700/Calcify/README.md

 # Calcify
-A basic calclator app based on kotlin
+A basic calclator android app based on kotlin